CCPM-IO/.github/CODE_OF_CONDUCT.md

 This isn’t an exhaustive list of things that you can’t do.
 Rather, take it in the spirit in which it’s intended - a guide to make it easier to enrich all of us and the technical communities in which we participate.

-This code of conduct applies to all spaces managed by the CCPM TIS organization and also those in which they participate as part of their work through the University of Colorado Anschutz.
+This code of conduct applies to all spaces managed by the CCPM I/O organization and also those in which they participate as part of their work through the University of Colorado Anschutz.
 This includes chat, the mailing lists, the issue tracker, events, and any other forums created by the team which the community uses for communication.
 In addition, violations of this code outside these spaces may affect a person's ability to participate within them.